Digestive System, The Digestive Process,Functions,ASSESSMENT, Most Common Problem

 o Anemia

-n Retarded physical growth & development in children
+n Retarded physical growth & development in

 o Intestinal obstruction